Harry Potter Walking Tours in London

 - Free – 2 and under

-NOTE: If you are considering purchasing a multi-day, hop-on, hop-off bus ticket, keep in mind that Big Bus Tours offers a free, daily Harry Potter Walking Tour with any 2 or 3 day ticket.
+TIP: If you are considering purchasing a multi-day, hop-on, hop-off bus ticket, keep in mind that Big Bus Tours offers a free, daily Harry Potter Walking Tour with any 2 or 3-day ticket.

 Harry Potter Walking Tour by Brit Movie Tours

 This tour covers all the major sites and is 2.5 hours long.

 - Fridays, Saturdays, and Sundays at 2 pm (Jan – Dec)

 - Daily at 2 pm (School Holidays and 1 Jun – 30 Sep)